ptterb/How-You-See/README.md

 Special thanks to Dr. Anthony Movshon, Ph.D, Jeremy Freeman, Ph.D & Corey Ziemba, B.S. for patiently explaining the neuroscience to us.

-This application uses a webcam and kinect to illustrate how your brain processes what you see.
+This application is written in openFrameworks and uses a webcam and kinect to illustrate how your brain processes what you see.

-Addons needed to run include: ofxKinect, ofxOpenCV, ofxFX.
+Addons needed to run include: [ofxKinect](https://github.com/ofTheo/ofxKinect), [ofxOpenCV](https://github.com/openframeworks/openFrameworks/tree/master/addons/ofxOpenCv), [ofxFX](https://github.com/patriciogonzalezvivo/ofxFX).